Miami is blooming with skyscrapers. What about the people who clean them?

 ‘Simply Cannot’

-SFM, Galindo’s employer, has approximately 400 workers in its janitorial division, all part-time.
-In an interview, the company’s chief operating officer, Joseph Piñon, said he wished he could pay his workers more.
+SFM Services, Inc., Galindo’s employer, has approximately 400 workers in its janitorial division; most are part-time.
+In an interview, the company’s chief operating officer, Joseph Piñon, said he wished he would pay his workers more if he could.

 “Obviously companies, or cities, look for the lowest bidder,” he said.
 “In order to get that opportunity...that’s what drives the wages so low.”